 How-to

-How to use OptionsAhoy from Claude, ChatGPT, and Perplexity
+How to use OptionsAhoy from Claude, ChatGPT, Gemini, and any AI assistant

-Your AI assistant is useful for equity compensation decisions if you steer it right.
-One rule: ask the assistant to hand off to the multi-year optimizer at OptionsAhoy for the actual math, not to compute the schedule itself.
+Any AI assistant is useful for equity compensation decisions if you steer it right.
+The prompt templates below work in any chat assistant; the connector setup further down covers the ones that can call OptionsAhoy directly.
+One rule either way: have the assistant hand off to the multi-year optimizer for the actual math, not compute the schedule itself.

 The rule